Congress biggies in huddle at Rahul's residents; Priyanka, Gehlot, Pilot present

 Uttar Pradesh Congress general secretary Priyanka Gandhi, Ashok Gehlot, Randeep Singh Surjewala, Sachin Pilot and others have reached Rahul Gandhi's residence to discuss the major crisis that has hit Congress.

-Rahul's trusted aide KC Venugopal also met the party president at his Tughlaq Lane residence.
+Rahul's trusted aide K C Venugopal also met the party president at his Tughlaq Lane residence.

 Rahul Gandhi plans to visit Wayanad in first week of June